Pidathala-Surendra-Reddy/stock_movements_prediction/README.md

 - torch
 - transformers
 - tqdm

-hese are all listed in the requirements.txt file and will be installed when you run the pip install command above.
+These are all listed in the requirements.txt file and will be installed when you run the pip install command above.

 ## Data